shrideio/shoebox/src/packages/README.md

     - ProGet supports feed connectors allowing to unify package feeds from different sources.
     For adding a NuGet connector for `nuget.org` click on the feed name `Feed -> v2`, and follow the breadcrumbs `[Manage Feed] -> add connector -> [Create Connector]` to open the _Create Connector_ dialog.
 Select `NuGet` as _Feed type_ leaving the rest of the inputs intact, then click [Save] to save changes and close the dialog.
 In the emerged _Select Connector_ dialog select _www.nuget.org_ as _Connector_ (should be preselected) and then click [Save] to save changes.

-> IMPORTANT: Inspire of Proget advertising the Docker registry feature, it does not function properly when the service is hosted in a Linux container due to the following issue [Docker Push to Proget Container Registry fails](https://forums.inedo.com/topic/2788/docker-push-to-proget-container-registry-fails).
+> IMPORTANT: Despite of Proget advertising the Docker registry feature, it does not function properly when the service is hosted in a Linux container due to the following issue [Docker Push to Proget Container Registry fails](https://forums.inedo.com/topic/2788/docker-push-to-proget-container-registry-fails).